Ages (0-3)

 Developmental screening is a part of healthcare well-child visits for most children and is recommended by the American Academy of Pediatrics (AAP) for all children at 9, 18, and 30 months.
 Screening for Autism Spectrum Disorders is recommended by the AAP at ages 18 months, and 24 months.
 If your child may be considered high risk for ASD (a sibling or parent has been diagnosed with ASD), or if symptoms are present at an earlier age, earlier screening may be recommended.

-A common tool for screening is the M-Chat (Modified Checklist for Autism in Toddlers™).
+A common tool for screening is the M-Chat-R (Modified Checklist for Autism in Toddlers™).
 Your healthcare provider may also use the Ages and Stages Questionnaire or other screening tools.
 With any screening tool, your input as a parent is extremely valuable.
 The purpose of developmental screening is to determine if additional testing or evaluation is needed.
 It is also a way to identify children with significant developmental and behavioral challenges early so that interventions can be started.

 Remember that screening is not a diagnosis.
 Even if the screening results indicate your child has ASD, it doesn’t mean automatically that they will be diagnosed as such.
 On the other hand, if the screening results do not show your child to have ASD but you still have concerns, it is ok to question the results.
 Screening tests do not identify every child with Autism.
 If you have concerns about your child’s development and your healthcare provider is not listening to your concerns, seek a second, or third opinion.
 You know your child best and you should trust your instincts and keep pushing until you get the answers you are seeking.